balhoff/programming-owl/ProgrammingOWL.md

 Scala is a programming language that runs on the Java Virtual Machine (JVM).
 The language emphasizes a fusion of object-oriented and functional programming styles.
 The name "Scala" comes from "scalable language".
 It is meant to scale not just in terms of computing power but also from quick scripting development to complex systems.
 Scala has several features which make it a good fit for programmatic manipulation of OWL ontologies:

 - **JVM language.** Since Scala runs on the JVM, Java libraries can be used transparently and with full performance.
 The majority of OWL and semantic web toolkits are developed in Java.
-- **Reduced boilerplate.** While Scala is statically typed, like Java, the compiler is able to infer the types of expressions, allowing the programmer to dispense with many type annotations.
+- **Reduced boilerplate.** Scala is statically typed like Java, however the compiler is able to infer the types of expressions, allowing the programmer to dispense with many type annotations.
 This results in code that can look more like Python than Java, with all the benefits of compile-time type-checking.
 - **Functional programming support.** Higher order functions (like `list.map()`) are a lot more fun than writing loops.
 Some of this was added to Java 8, but it's much nicer in Scala.
 - **Flexible syntax.** Operator overloading, symbolic method names, optional parentheses, implicit arguments, and other features make Scala a powerful language for constructing libraries which act like embedded domain-specific languages (DSLs).